-The past couple of financial years, capital dominated investment were bv bulk infrastructure projects linked to especially the Vredebes subsidized housing project.
-The majority of the required bulk infrastructure has been completed and construction of houses has commenced.
-Major projects mainly include the construction of a storage dam in Tulbagh that will be phased over 2 years, upgrade of sport facilities at the Lyellstreet sports grounds in Ceres and other network upgrading for water/sanitation and electricity services.
-Witzenberg will further continue with extensive investment in the upgrading and maintenance of our road network as well as non-motorised transport such as walkways and pavements.
+The past couple of financial years, capital dominated investment were by bulk infrastructure projects linked to especially the Vredebes subsidized housing project.
+The majority of the required bulk infrastructure has been completed and construction of houses and servicing of sites has commenced.
+No top structures will be constructed in the next two years due to the incapacity of Eskom bulk supply electricity network to Witzenberg.
+It was indicated that upgrading of the electricity supply lines would start in the next two years after which capacity should be sufficient to start with top structures again.
+With regards to housing the focus would be on the servicing of an additional 520 sites at Vredebes with the purpose to accommodate the informal settlement at Nduli which should be upgraded the year after.
+Major projects mainly include the construction of a storage dam in Tulbagh that will be phased over 2 years, and other network upgrading for water/sanitation and electricity services.